-All funds paid out in grants are provided by the Department of Education and Skills.
+All funds paid out in grants are provided by the Department of Education.
 The means test takes account of all financial information and is used to identify necessitous applicants below a certain threshold.
 The criteria for the test are reviewed annually by the board of directors of the SEC.

 Other income: Liquid assets (e.g. cash, savings, investment bonds) of up to €80,000 are disregarded from the means test.
 Any assets over this amount are added to the NRI.